Difference Between Butter Chicken vs Tikka Masala (Updated 2023)

 - Both Are a Type of Curry – There are many types of curry across the globe, from Japanese to Indian; these two are varieties of Indian curry.

 - Some Ingredients – As mentioned, the two delicacies share ingredients such as cream, yogurt, some spices, and, of course, chicken.
-They differ in each ingredient’s use, preparation and the amount incorporated into the dish.
+They differ in each ingredient’s use, preparation, and amount incorporated into the dish.

 Butter chicken and tikka masala are two easily recognizable Indian dishes if you know what to look for.